Surfshark VPN Review 2025: Is It Worth the Money?

 A dedicated IP is great if you want to visit sites that block shared VPN IPs, like bank sites.
 It can also help you avoid annoying reCAPTCHAs when browsing.

-Surfshark provides access to a built-in speed test, which lets you test different server categories (such as Recommended, P2P, or Recent) to see which servers provide the fastest speeds.
-The speed test is very easy to use, but it’s only available on the Windows app.
+Surfshark provides access to a built-in speed test on Windows, which lets you test different server categories (such as Recommended, P2P, Favorite, Recent, and various location groups) to see which servers provide the fastest speeds.

-Support for Tor Traffic
+Support for Tor Traffic — Provides Added Anonymity Surfing the Tor Browser

 Surfshark supports Tor traffic on all of its servers, which allows you to securely surf .onion sites and the dark web on the Tor browser.
 This way, if Tor suffers a leak, your real IP address won’t be exposed and only the VPN’s IP address would be leaked.